 Tail Injuries In Cats

 A tail injury is a spinal injury.
 Cat tails need to be protected and treated as carefully as the rest of the backbone.
-This is because the tail, along with the rest of the spine, carries nerves that help control the whole body.
+This is because the tail and the rest of the spine carry nerves that help control the whole body.

 Cats with tail injuries need prompt medical care or severe and often life-threatening complications will result.
 While the cat is convalescing, expect it to be incontinent.
 It cannot help it.